christroutner/gatsby-ipfs-personal-blog/markdown/blog/19-05-09-bitbox-js.md

 TypeScript compiler, trying to find the proper syntax and typing.
 What should take 10 minutes, frequently takes me an hour of Googling to figure out how to override some Interface defined in some deep dependency.
-- Developers proficient at TypeScript can read and use JavaScript, but the reverse is not true.
-JavaScript developers unfamiliar with TypeScript can not read or use code snippets written in TypeScript, without taking the time to learn about TypeScript.
 - TypeScript is a compiled language, like Babel.
 Every time a developer hits `npm run` or `npm test`, there is a delay while the computer compiles the code before running the command.
 This time lag can be quite significant when quickly